 In addition, some of our drilling contracts permit the customer to terminate the contract after specified notice periods, often by tendering contractually specified termination amounts, which may not fully compensate us for the loss of the contract.
-During depressed market conditions, such as those currently in effect, certain customers have utilized such contract clauses to seek to renegotiate or terminate a drilling contract or claim that we have breached provisions of our drilling contracts in order to avoid their obligations to us under circumstances where we believe we are in compliance with the contracts.
+In some cases, our drilling contracts may permit the customer to terminate the contract without cause, upon little or no notice or without making an early termination payment to us.
+During depressed market conditions, such as those currently in effect, certain customers have utilized, and may in the future utilize, such contract clauses to seek to renegotiate or terminate a drilling contract or claim that we have breached provisions of our drilling contracts in order to avoid their obligations to us under circumstances where we believe we are in compliance with the contracts.
 Additionally, because of depressed commodity prices, restricted credit markets, economic downturns, changes in priorities or strategy or other factors beyond our control, a customer may no longer want or need a rig that is currently under contract or may be able to obtain a comparable rig at a lower dayrate.
-For these reasons, customers may seek to renegotiate the terms of our existing drilling contracts, terminate our contracts without justification or repudiate or otherwise fail to perform their obligations under our contracts.
-As a result of such contract renegotiations or terminations, our contract backlog may be adversely impacted.
+For these reasons, customers have sought and may in the future seek to renegotiate the terms of our existing drilling contracts, terminate our contracts without justification or repudiate or otherwise fail to perform their obligations under our contracts.
+As a result of such contract renegotiations or terminations, our contract backlog has been and may in the future be adversely impacted.
 We might not recover any compensation (or any recovery we obtain may not fully compensate us for the loss of the contract) and we may be required to idle one or more rigs for an extended period of time.
-Each of these results could have a material adverse effect on our financial condition, results of operations and cash flows.
-See "- Our industry is highly competitive, with oversupply of drilling rigs and intense price competition" and "Management's Discussion and Analysis of Financial Condition and Results of Operations -Contract Drilling Backlog" in Item 7 of this this report.
+Each of these results has had, and may in the future have a material adverse effect on our financial condition, results of operations and cash flows.
+See "- Our industry is highly competitive, with an oversupply of drilling rigs and intense price competition" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Contract Drilling Backlog" in Item 7 of this this report.